bduvenhage/bduvenhage.github.io/_posts/2019-04-01-the-knapsack-problem.md

   do {
       if (m[i][w] != m[i-1][w])
-      {//Object i (1 indexed) seems to have contributed to the weight and must therefore be part of the solution. object_used[i-1] = true;
+      {//Object i (1 indexed) seems to have contributed to the weight and
+       //must therefore be part of the solution. object_used[i-1] = true;
           w -= w[i-1];
       }